research loops and self-improvement.

 In this solo project, I run experiments on recursive self-improvement with coding agents.
 I believe the ingredients are in place, we just need to explore.

-I test this investigating automatic ML research.
+I test this by investigating automatic ML research.
 I take some inspiration from the classical Karpathy's autoresearch loop and work from Prime Intellect.
 A detailed description of the experiments is here.

 There are 4 degrees of freedom in these experiments: (1) the coding agent (the optimizer), (2) the program.md instructions (the config, hyperparameters, etc.), (3) the codebase, split into paths the agent can modify (the search space and initial conditions) and paths it cannot (e.g. the loss function), and (4) the memory the agent curates across iterations (artifacts and checkpoints).